 Sandefjord, one of the closest cities to OCC, is one recommended port of entry for the World Winner Show of 2024.
 Sandefjord has an international airport and a ferry port with entry with ferries from Sweden.

-Besides being a port of entry, Sandefjord is also one of the older settlments in Norway dating back to the Viking ages, also known as the whaling capital of the world, back in the 1800s. |
+Besides being a port of entry, Sandefjord is also one of the oldest settlements in Norway, dating back to the Viking ages.
+It is also known as the whaling capital of the world, back in the 1800s. |

 Tønsberg is known as one of the oldest city in all of Norway, dating back to the Viking ages.
+The famous Oseberg ship was discovered in Tønsberg.
+You can visit the harbour to see an archaeological replica of the ship, only built with tools and constructions methods true to the viking era.

 Tønsberg is a 17 - 18 minute drive from OCC or 50 minutes by public transportation. |